How to go From “Zero to Hero” With a Website Revamp

 - Google Analytics (GA) – This powerful, free tool gives you insights into which pages perform better than others, which have higher bounce rates, and which lead to more conversions.
 GA can also give you an in-depth insight into who your target audience is and how they are finding you online.

 - Heatmaps – Heatmap tools are here to give you answers that GA can’t.
 While GA can tell you where the visitor has come from and how long they stayed on a particular page – it can’t tell you what they were (and weren’t) looking at and how they behaved – but heatmap tools can.

 Now is the time to go back to your buyer personas that identifywho your target audiences are today.
 Do some research and document their needs, pain points and behaviors.
 Knowing what they like and dislike will allow you to design a website which gets them interested and engaged with your offering.

 Perform a content audit

-If your business model depends on monetizing your organic traffic, this is a perfect time to perform a content audit.
-This will give you insights into your best performing posts so that you can decide which type of content to focus on, and which type of content to either drop altogether or at the very least, modify.
+Content is the lifeblood of the website, so this is a perfect time to perform a content audit.
+This will give you insights into your best performing content so that you can decide which type of content to focus on, and which type of content to either drop altogether or at the very least, modify.